giantswarm/devplatform-template-go-service/README.md

 Once you're happy with the change in the sub-PR, you should merge it (the changes will go to `rendered-project` branch).
 Once that's done, you can merge the original PR as well.

+> [!WARNING]
+> Currently, the status of the sub-PR is not automatically refelcted in the main PR.
+After you merge the sub-PR, you have to
+> manually trigger a re-run of the "check if sub-PR is merged" check.

 ### Renovate

 Renovate correctly detects dependencies and creates PR against the `main` branch.